Q-1. What

 The latest published

-estimates we’ve seen
+studies we’ve seen

 indicate oil needs to be above $100/bbl for CTL with partial